Guest blog by Sam Hadadi

 So, if you don’t dine on a juicy burger or a steak the size of your face, where do you turn?
 Is it possible to build muscle, let alone bulk, on plant-based protein alone?

-Thanks to ‘Meat-free Monday’ and celebrity vegan lovers across the globe (Beyonce, we’re looking at you!), long gone are the days where veganism was associated with scrawny hippies.
+Thanks to ‘Meat-free Monday’ and celebrity vegan lovers across the globe, long gone are the days where veganism was associated with scrawny hippies.
 With our know-how, you can look gorgeous and healthy on a vegan or vegetarian diet, too.

 Here are favourite vegan and vegetarian sources of protein on the market: